SMU-ATT-Center-for-Virtualization/PerfKitExplorer/README.md

 1. Modify the `app.yaml` file so that the
    [instance class](https://cloud.google.com/appengine/docs/adminconsole/performancesettings)
-   is appropriate for your needs, and the application name matches the project id you created in the 'Create the App Engine project' step, and the version string is set appropriately.
+   is appropriate for your needs.
 For example:

-         application: perfkit-explorer-demo
-         version: beta
          instance_class: F2

 1. Modify the `config/data_source_config.json` so that the production tags are appropriate for the repository you created in the previous step.
+If not using an analytics key, leave that field blank.
 For example:

          project_id: perfkit-explorer-demo
          project_name: perfkit-samples